 #2.
 CRAFTSMAN 10-Inch Miter Saw Blade

-Both the blades in this pack are 10 inches blade.
+Both the blades in this pack are 10 inches blades.
 One of the blades has 24 teeth design, and the second one has 60 teeth design.
-The blades are of exceptionally high quality, and we assure you that you are going to love this product.
+The blades are of exceptionally high quality, you are going to love this one…

 - This pack is available at an affordable price.